adi-kopelevich/store-webapp/README.md

 task-list-app
 =======================
-Simple Task List Application for managing a list of To-do(s).
+Simple Task List Application for managing a list of To-do items.
-Served by simple JS UI (JQuery) and JAX-RS REST service (Jersey) working against MongoDB(default)/In-memory for persistence.
+Served by simple JS UI (JQuery) and a JAX-RS REST service (Jersey) implementation working against MongoDB(default)/In-memory for persistence.
-Deployed using webapp context handler on top of a lean embedded Jetty server.
+Deployed using a Webapp context handler on top of a lean embedded Jetty server.

 The application consists the following directories: